KunalFarmah98/KPass/README.md

 - #### Search passwords by username and website/app name.
 - #### Simple and intuitive UI.
 - #### All passwords are encrypted using AES.
+- #### Automatic reminders for updating passwords older than 3 Months.
+- #### Option to manually configure reminders for each password.

 <br />